szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 - Keeping research notes
 - Hosting syllabi and course materials

-Nevertheless, using Git and GitHub effectively takes a bit of practice.
-It is notorious for being a bit of a pain in the neck (leading to such websites as [Oh Shit, Git!](https://ohshitgit.com/)), but it is worth it.
+Although it has many benefits, using Git and GitHub effectively does take a bit of practice.
+It is notorious for being a bit of a pain in the neck (leading to such websites as [Oh Shit, Git!](https://ohshitgit.com/)), but it is worth the effort.

 ## Initializing a Git Repository on GitHub

 Git can be enabled in a folder, and then used to save the state of the contents in that folder at different points in the future.
 It will also keep a record of all changes made in the past.
 It knows exactly when a file is added to a project and even when it is deleted.
 It can even resurrect files that have been deleted, if needed.

-Let's go ahead and initialize a git repository for our project.
+Let's go ahead and initialize a Git repository for our project.
 In VSCode, click on the Source Control Window and click on the `Initialize Repository` button.

 ![Initialize Repository](/images/vscode_initgit.png)